courseportal/coursePortal/_sources/notes/meeting_notes.txt

 Web
 ---

-1)	Heirachial system is good, hybrid is better.
+1)	Hierarchial system is good, hybrid is better.
 When you click on a category you should show a list of all sub-atoms in a tab as well as another tab for the content.

 2)	Make sure that the safe-guards for category are in place for base-category